ultraq/thymeleaf-layout-dialect/README.md

    the 'web' part).
  - Implemented unit tests, using the [Thymeleaf Testing](https://github.com/thymeleaf/thymeleaf-testing) library.
+ - Updated Thymeleaf dependency from version 2.0.15 to 2.0.16 since it's needed by the testing library.

 ### 1.0.6
  - Added a help/documentation file so that this dialect will appear in content